ElasticTok: Adaptive Tokenization for Image and Video: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge the Google TPU Research Cloud (TRC) program for providing access to TPUs.
-We extend our thanks to Xinyang Geng, Jimmy Shi, Tim Rocktäschel, Joao Carreira, and Satinder Singh for their valuable discussions and insightful feedback on an earlier version of this paper, and to Doina Precup for valuable support of this work.
 Pieter Abbeel holds concurrent appointments as a Professor at UC Berkeley and as an Amazon Scholar.
 This paper describes work performed at UC Berkeley and is not associated with Amazon.
+We extend our thanks to Xinyang Geng, Jimmy Shi, Tim Rocktäschel, Joao Carreira, and Satinder Singh for their valuable discussions and insightful feedback on an earlier version of this paper, and to Doina Precup for valuable support of this work.